Early mathematical learning dynamics in the developing brain

 Mathematical thinking is one of the most remarkable human cognitive abilities, but unfortunately, not all individuals are equal concerning those abilities.
 Becoming numerate is a long-lasting learning process in which the early stages are of paramount importance to ensure positive future outcomes.
 However, the neural bases supporting these early abilities and the path to inter-individual differences remain elusive.

 MATHWAVES aims at understanding the neural mechanisms supporting the emergence of the early steps of mathematical learning.
-The project will focus on several key areas:
+The project will focus on several key objectives:

-1. Longitudinal Framework: A longitudinal framework will test whether the developmental trajectory of audio-visual integration of numerical formats is the gateway to mathematical abstraction.
+1. Longitudinal Framework: Test whether the developmental trajectory of audio-visual integration of numerical formats is the gateway to mathematical abstraction.

-2. Cross-Sectional Comparisons: Cross-sectional comparisons will assess the balance between brain networks engaged in efficient implicit and explicit numerical processing.
+2. Cross-Sectional Comparisons: Assess the balance between brain networks engaged in efficient implicit and explicit numerical processing.

 Developmental Changes